syelburgi/cowin-beep/README.md

 python3 cowin-beep.py --pincode 583227 --vaccine covishield

-if you are looking for dose 1 or dose 2 then it can be run like below (Default - both the doses)
+if you are looking for dose 1 or dose 2 then it can be run like below (Default - Dose 1)

-python3 cowin-beep.py --pincode 583227 --dose 1
+python3 cowin-beep.py --pincode 583227 --dose 2

 combination of above

-python3 cowin-beep.py --pincode 583227 --age 18 --vaccine covishield --dose 1
+python3 cowin-beep.py --pincode 583227 --age 18 --vaccine covishield --dose 2